Ordering copies of civil status documents online (birth, marriage, registered partnership, death)

-Applying for civil status documents online is only possible for births, marriages or deaths that have been officially registered.
-Moreover, online applications are limited to births and deaths that occurred in Vienna on or after 1 January 1939, and to marriages conducted on or after 1 August 1938 in Vienna.
+Applying for civil status documents online is only possible for births, marriages, registered partnerships or deaths that have been officially registered in Austria.
+Moreover, online applications are limited to births and deaths that occurred on or after 1 January 1939, and to marriages conducted on or after 1 August 1938.

 To order documents online, you must know the civil status details of the person concerned.
 However, if the only information available is the civil status office ("Standesamt") where the birth, marriage or death was registered, you are free to contact the civil status office directly to obtain further information.

 The term "document" also includes partial or complete extracts from the Central Civil Register (Zentrales Personenstandsregister - ZPR).

 The following persons have a right to obtain copies of civil status documents, unless protecting the interests of the person concerned (in the document) takes precedence over the applicant’s interest: